iMissile/Self.Writing/Notes/DataScience_notes.md

 ## R
 - [A easy way to read all columns as character #148 {Closed}](https://github.com/tidyverse/readr/issues/148). hadley commented on Sep 23, 2015
 `You can now do col_types = cols(.default = "c")`
+- [Typst](https://typst.app/).
+Compose papers faster.
+Focus on your text and let Typst take care of layout and formatting.
+- [texreg](https://github.com/leifeld/texreg).
+Conversion of R Regression Output to LaTeX or HTML Tables.

 ## arrow & parquet
 - [Why PySpark append and overwrite write operations are safer in Delta Lake than Parquet tables](https://delta.io/blog/2022-11-01-pyspark-save-mode-append-overwrite-error/)